MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub running: bool,

-    /// The list of available input MIDI devices pub in_devices: Vec<DeviceID>,
+    /// The list of available input MIDI devices pub in_devices: Vec<MidiDeviceInfo>,

-    /// The list of available output MIDI devices pub out_devices: Vec<DeviceID>,
+    /// The list of available output MIDI devices pub out_devices: Vec<MidiDeviceInfo>,

-    /// The preferred/best default input device for this backend.
+    /// The index of the preferred/best default input device for this backend.
     ///
-    /// This will be `None` if the preferred device is not known at this time. pub preferred_in_device: Option<DeviceID>,
+    /// This will be `None` if the preferred device is not known at this time. pub default_in_device: Option<usize>,

-    /// The preferred/best default output device for this backend.
+    /// The index of the preferred/best default output device for this backend.
     ///
-    /// This will be `None` if the preferred device is not known at this time. pub preferred_out_device: Option<DeviceID>,
+    /// This will be `None` if the preferred device is not known at this time. pub default_out_device: Option<usize>,
 }

 #[cfg(feature = "midi")]